 Jean-Philippe Marcotte —

-Assistant Professor, Linguistics Program, University of Minnesota.
+Visiting Assistant Professor, Institute of Linguistics, University of Minnesota.

 Dissertation: Causative alternation errors in child language acquisition